 2.4.2) Before rendering the PALM image using the coordinates, sort the individual coordinates (each from a ‘localization event’).
 The optimal sorting values may vary depending on the setup and fluorophore.

-For PAmCherry1, use the following values: Combining Frame - 8; Combining Distance (nm) - 100; Minimum RMS - 4; Minimum Fit Goodness - 0.25; and Max.
+2.4.2.1) For PAmCherry1, use the following values: Combining Frame - 8; Combining Distance (nm) - 100; Minimum RMS - 4; Minimum Fit Goodness - 0.25; and Max.
 Eccentricity - 1.4.
+See the Discussion section for a additional explanation of these parameters.

 2.4.3) Click the Sort button to generate a new set of coordinates ready for rendering high resolution images.

 2.4.4) Enter values for proper rendering of the final image such as the raw pixel size (nm), the desired feature size (nm) in the rendered image, and the pixel size for the rendered image.
+See the Discussion section for more details.

 2.4.5) Click the Render button to generate the PALM image.
 Use the +/- magnifying icons in the tool bar of the figure window to zoom in and out.